PowerShellEmpire/PowerTools/PowerView/README.md

 ## Misc Functions:
     Export-PowerViewCSV             -   thread-safe CSV append
-    Set-MacAttribute                -   Sets MAC attributes for a file based on another file or input (from Powersploit) Invoke-CopyFile                 -   copies a local file to a remote location, matching MAC properties Get-HostIP                      -   resolves a hostname to an IP Test-Server                     -   tests connectivity to a specified server Convert-NameToSid               -   converts a given user/group name to a security identifier (SID) Convert-SidToName               -   converts a security identifier (SID) to a group/user name
+    Set-MacAttribute                -   Sets MAC attributes for a file based on another file or input (from Powersploit) Copy-ClonedFile                 -   copies a local file to a remote location, matching MAC properties Get-IPAddress                   -   resolves a hostname to an IP Test-Server                     -   tests connectivity to a specified server Convert-NameToSid               -   converts a given user/group name to a security identifier (SID) Convert-SidToName               -   converts a security identifier (SID) to a group/user name